Frequently Asked Questions

 4. The Vegan Part

 The vegan diet is a plant based diet, but there’s more to being vegan than just the diet.
-Veganism is primarily an ethical worldview that seeks to do the least amount of harm by avoiding the use of any food or products that caused the pain and suffering of animals.
-We’re trying to make it so easy to eat a vegan diet that adopting it is a no-brainer.
+Veganism is an ethical worldview that seeks to do the least amount of harm by avoiding the use of any food or products that caused the pain and suffering of animals.
+We’re trying to make it so easy to eat a plant based diet that adopting it is a no-brainer.

 In terms of the environment, some estimates suggest that meat-eaters use 3,000 gallons of water per day in the production of their resource-intensive diets.
 Vegans, however, use about 300 gallons per day, or 10% of the meat-eater’s diet.
 That means a typical vegan would save nearly 1 million gallons of water every year!

-In addition, eating organic, plant-based foods requires far less land, deforestation, pesticides, fossil fuels and every other natural resource to produce, making the overall environmental impact of going vegan HUGE!
+In addition, eating organic, plant based foods requires far less land, deforestation, pesticides, fossil fuels and every other natural resource to produce, making the overall environmental impact of going vegan HUGE!

 Finally, eating meat isn’t a sustainable diet.
 That means more and more people will be forced to go vegan as our natural resources are further depleted.
 Those of us who have already made the switch won’t notice a difference.
 We’re prepared.